 I’m deeply grateful to my wife of 40 years and our two sons, and to the wider circle of family and friends around us, for deep personal support throughout the process.
 I’ve also received amazing help and healing from many professional sources.
 I am acknowledging these as the blog unfolds.

 I have kept a daily journal through the whole process and that’s helping me create this account of how it all unfolded for me at the time.

 My robotic assisted laparoscopic surgery to remove my cancer-infested prostate was a huge success.
 My cancer levels are still undetectable a year later.
 But this surgery takes out something at the very core of man’s body, and that has other consequences beyond cancer treatment.

 I was shocked to find an extraordinarily minimalist roadmap for recovery of the other things that go by the wayside along with the prostate – notably urinary continence and erectile function.
 I have invested a lot of energy learning and finding resources which I want to share with you.
 I got tons of excellent help from pioneers around the world – people who had similar experiences and paved the way for me to follow.
 But these stories were hard to find.

 A year after my prostate surgery, I felt ready to start telling my story and created the Recovering Man blog.

 This blog is a bit like a time-delayed broadcast: at least to begin with, I am telling you as if it is in real time, what actually happened a year previously.
 It helps me gain some perspective, while I am still close enough to the emotions to share them.
-Where you see posts dated 2020 or 2019, I have used my extensive notes and journal to write it like it was back then for me.
+Where you see posts dated 2019 to early 2022, I have used my extensive notes and journal to write it like it was back then for me.

 Stories – stitching together the survivor landscape